 If you use Docker’s Scanning Service, you can subscribe to a notification service for new vulnerabilities.

-Failure to meet above SLAs may cause the listing is put on “hold”.
+Failure to meet above SLAs may cause the listing to be put on “hold”.

 A warning label shows up on the marketplace listing.
 An email is sent to the users who have downloaded and subscribed for notifications.

 A Repo’s listing can stay in the “hold” state for a maximum of 1 month, after which the listing is revoked.

 Usage audit and reporting

 Unless otherwise negotiated, an audit of activity on publisher content is retained for no less than 180 days.

 A monthly report of said activity is provided to the publisher with the following data: (1) report of content download by free and paid customers by date and time; (2) report of purchase, cancellations, refunds, tax payments, where applicable, and subscription length for paid customers of the content; and (3) the consolidated amount to be received by the publisher.

 There are three types of certification that appear in Docker Store.

 Certifies that a container image on Docker Store has been tested; complies best practices guidelines; runs on a Docker Certified Infrastructure; has proven provenance; been scanned for vulnerabilities; and is supported by Docker and the content publisher